 As I mentioned above, different companies will use different marketing strategies.
 And if you ask me, a crucial marketing strategy is in the pricing of the product across the stages.

-Definitely, do download the ebook and let me know how you liked the theories and examples.
-This ebook has ready to implement strategies.
+Once you do download the e-book, do let me know how you liked the theories and examples.
+This e-book has ready to implement strategies.